USA For Africa: We Are The World @ 40

 Michael Gregory Jackson circa 1983

-Michael Gregory Jackson started out as a first-call guitarist in the New York avant-garde jazz scene in the mid-’70s.
+Michael Gregory Jackson was a first-call guitarist in the New York avant-garde jazz scene during the mid-’70s.
 Later in the decade, he reinvented himself as a singer-songwriter and did a pretty job of it, his 1987 solo album What To Where (sadly not currently available on streaming platforms) getting rave reviews in Q Magazine and a few other influential rags at the time.

 We continue to follow this story with great interest.